-The Minority Graduate Student Abstract Achievement Award (MGSAAA) is the third component of the ASH Minority Recruitment Initiative following the Minority Medical Student Award Program and the ASH-AMFDP.
+The Minority Graduate Student Abstract Achievement Award (MGSAAA) is part of the ASH Minority Recruitment Initiative.
 The goal of the MGSAAA is to attract and/or retain minority PhD students to the field of hematology through the ASH annual meeting.
-At this meeting, students will have the opportunity to hear the latest advances in hematology-related research, and interact with ASH leadership, senior researchers, and minority physicians, scientists, and students.
+At the meeting, students have the opportunity to hear the latest advances in hematology-related research, and interact with ASH leadership, senior researchers, and minority physicians, scientists, and students.

 About the Program